skip to main content

 • Interpersonal functioning and coping skills

-A supportive space for graduate students struggling with the process of writing a dissertation.
+This is a supportive space for graduate students struggling with the process of writing a thesis or dissertation.
 Group topics include issues of competence, procrastination, anxiety, goal-setting, and bureaucratic struggles.

 "Group helped me share my thoughts with other people and get feedback from others.
 It made me realize I'm not alone."